binfnstats/ImHapE/README.md

 Most functions can be found within model.py.
 As stated above, any simulation software can be used as long as you convert your simulated haplotypes/alignments to numpy format.

+Lots of potential avenues to improve inferences, feel free to use the code however you see fit.
+And always open to comments!

 ### Contact
 ---